-- This website has tabs that provide information about Grade 6 in general and about Social Studies class specifically.
+- This website has red tabs (above) that provide information about Grade 6 in general and about Social Studies class specifically.

 (That is because Ms. Dill is the Grade 6 Team Leader and a Grade 6 Social Studies Teacher!
 She likes to have one website to manage, instead of two!)

-- This year Grade 6 Social Studies will have seven sections: four are taught by Ms. Dill at school, two are taught by Mrs. Howell at school, and one is taught by Mrs. Le remotely.
+- This year Grade 6 Social Studies will have five sections: four are taught by Ms. Dill and one is taught by Mrs. Howell

 All Grade 6 social studies classes will have access to the resources found on this page, no matter who your teacher of social studies is for this year!